jrsmith3/cv/cv.rst

 **Xometry** - Senior Computational Scientist (February 2016 -
 Present).

-Xometry is a manufacturing on demand service: customers can upload their CAD models, receive an instant quote, and get parts fabricated by a nationwide network of manufacturers.
-At Xometry I lead the computational geometry team.
-It is our responsibility to write the algorithms that analyze the customers' CAD models as input to the machine learning pricing models.
-These algorithms must be fast, robust, and accurate.
+Xometry is a manufacturing on demand startup -- customers upload their CAD models, and our software analyzes the geometry and issues an instant quote for manufacture via CNC, 3D printing, and a number of other processes.
+I lead the team that develops and implements the computational geometry algorithms to identify geometric features that drive the price of the parts.
+My team of 5 reports includes PhD and MSc level members with degrees in Computer Science, Mechanical Engineering, and Chemical Engineering with a focus in Computational Fluid Dynamics.

+In addition to managing the team, I architected the computational geometry application, and I developed the Docker-based deployment process of the application.
+Our app is a model of unit test coverage within the company.
+The geometry application is a key piece of the technology stack at the center of Xometry's value proposition.

 **US Army Research Laboratory** - ORAU Senior Researcher, Sensors and Electron Devices Directorate (August 2011 - February 2016).